 Description

 Infisical SSH lets you issue SSH credentials to clients to provide short-lived, secure SSH access to infrastructure.
+This command enables you to obtain SSH credentials used to access a remote host; we recommend using theissue-credentials sub-command to generate dynamic SSH credentials for each SSH session.

 Sub-commands